trishume/trishume.github.com/index.md

 - I program random things and put them on [Github]({{GITHUB}})
 - I develop [Open Turing](http://tristan.hume.ca/openturing), an open source fork of the Turing language.

-# Projects
+# Personal Projects

-A selection of projects I have worked on:
+These are some of my personal Open Source projects.

 [Pro](http://github.com/trishume/pro)
-:A Ruby command line tool for managing Git repositories.
+: A Ruby command line tool for managing Git repositories.

 [Improsent]({{BASE_PATH}}/improsent)
 : A web app that allows you to improvise presentation slides while you present.